-All NOFOs (also referred to as solicitations, NRAs, BAAs, and CANs) shall be prepared in accordance with 2 CFR 200 and this Manual when soliciting competitive grant and cooperative agreement proposals.
-The announcement shall include the information and formatting specified under 2 CFR 200.204, Notices of funding opportunities, and include the standard and Agency-specific language found in the template located in Appendix A of this Manual.
-Program offices shall use the NOFO numbering scheme stated in section 5.7.3 of this Manual.
-All NOFOs must be posted to NSPIRES and Grants.gov.
-Per 2 CFR 200.204, NOFOs must generally be made available for application for at least 60 calendar days.
-NOFOs may not be posted for less than 30 calendar days unless exigent circumstances exist.
+All NOFOs (also referred to as solicitations, NRAs, BAAs, and CANs) must be prepared in accordance with 2 CFR 200 and this Manual when soliciting competitive grant and cooperative agreement proposals.
+The announcement must include the information and formatting specified under 2 CFR § 200.204, Notices of funding opportunities, and include the standard and Agency-specific language found in the NOFO template located on GPC's SharePoint website.
+Program offices must use the NOFO numbering scheme stated in section 5.8.3 of this Manual.
+All NOFOs must be posted in full to NSPIRES and a synopsis posted to Grants.gov.
+Per 2 CFR § 200.204, NOFOs must generally be made available for application for a minimum of 60 calendar days.
+NOFO's open for less than 60 days, but more than 30 days, are permitted with prior written approval from the relevant Program or Project Manager.
+NOFO's open for less than 30 days are permitted only under "exigent circumstances" and must be approved in writing by the GPC Chief prior to posting.

-To ensure that all NOFOs include the required language, all stand-alone and omnibus NOFOs shall receive concurrence from GPC.
-Appendices to omnibus NOFOs do not require GPC concurrence; however, appendices shall adhere to the standard NOFO format found in Appendix A of this Manual and 2 CFR 200 Appendix I, where applicable.
+To ensure that all NOFOs include the required language, all stand-alone and omnibus NOFOs must receive concurrence from GPC.
+Appendices to omnibus NOFOs do not require GPC concurrence; however, appendices must reference the standard NOFO language included in the relevant omnibus NOFO.

-To receive concurrence on a NOFO, the program office must send the stand-alone or omnibus NOFO, along with a completed NASA NOFO checklist, to GPC for review.
-The checklist should be used as guidance to identify and include information required by 2 CFR 200 and this Manual, and it can be found in the document repository on the Grants Policy and Compliance Branch's Max.gov website.
-Although GPC's review of NOFO appendices is not required, program offices may choose to send their appendices to GPC for review along with a completed NOFO checklist.
+To receive concurrence on a NOFO, the program office must send the stand-alone or omnibus NOFO, along with a completed NASA NOFO checklist, to GPC for review at hq-dl-grants-policy-compliance@mail.nasa.gov.
+The checklist should be used as guidance to identify and include information required by 2 CFR 200 and this Manual, and it can be found in the document repository on GPC's SharePoint website.
 To facilitate the NOFO drafting process, it is recommended that program offices include all mandatory NOFO language in their omnibus NOFOs and simply reference the omnibus NOFO number in related appendices.
 This will prevent program offices from having to repeat the required language in NOFO appendices.